romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how can you configure a workflow to trigger only on pull requests that are opened or reopened, and additionally only when changes are made to files in a specific directory?
+Q: In GitHub Actions, how can you configure a workflow to trigger only on pull requests that are opened or reopened, and additionally only when changes are made to files in a specific directory?
 <details><summary>Show the answer</summary><p>

 - **Use the on: pull_request trigger with a types field specifying opened and reopened, combined with a paths filter including the specific directory**